dbmurray/darragh-web/content/page/about/index.md

 I've been working with data in some way, shape or form for over fifteen years.
 Starting my career in the information systems field, I've spent the last decade working in business intelligence and strategic analytics.

-Nowadays, I work as a data expert at the leading global real estate firm, Jones Lang LaSalle.
+Nowadays, I work as a data expert at the leading global real estate services firm, [Jones Lang LaSalle](https://www.jll.com.au).
 Before that, I worked for nearly a decade as a data expert in the international education sector.
 I’ve also been involved in the music industry, being a freelance music journalist as well as a radio producer for local community radio.
 I even managed to score a brief gig interning at the United Nations in New York!
 [I’ve recently been elected as a Tableau Social Ambassador for 2021](https://www.tableau.com/community/community-leaders/ambassadors).
 If you're interested in my career, [my LinkedIn profile has all the relevant details](https://www.linkedin.com/in/darraghmurray/).

 This website functions as a space for my writing about analytics, data visualisation and occasionally other topics that manage to grab my interest - particularly in the social sciences and humanites.
 You'll also find content related to my growing portfolio of data visualisation work, as well as various tutorials and 'how to' guides.